 You may find that some of your classes involve group projects where you will need to coordinate responsibilities with other students.
 Or, you may find that you’re involved in budgeting finances while planning events and clubs for students.
 These are great ways for you to utilize the skills you’ve learned and implement them in your future career.

 Booking one-on-one appointments with career advising can help you solidify what these skills are and how you can best represent yourself in your job search.

 Congratulations, you did it!

-We host our AC Convocation ceremony twice a year, once in the Fall and once in the Spring.
+Convocation is an exciting moment to mark the achievements of our graduates.
+Our AC Convocation and Awards Ceremony is held twice per year, in the Fall and Spring.
 It’s a day to celebrate our graduating class and all the work that you have put in during your time in college.

-Prior to the actual ceremony, you will receive an approval for graduation by the Associate Registrar, as well as an invitation to the ceremony from Student Success.
-Once you receive your invitation via email, you will need to confirm your attendance and your guests within 3 weeks.
+Prior to the actual ceremony, you will receive an approval for graduation by the Office of the Registrar, Graduation unit.
+Graduates will receive an invitation to the ceremony from Student Engagement.
+Once you receive your invitation via email, graduates need to confirm their attendance and number of guests.

 It’s an exciting time, and you will be able to invite your friends and family to rejoice in the occasion together.

 On the day of, you will register at the front desk of the venue.
 You will then be led to get your graduation cap and gown on.